If you’ve been wondering what to do with some leftover apple butter, look no further than these easy and delicious apple butter muffins!

 Low in Additional Sugar

 I used maple syrup in these muffins to increase that fall apple, maple combination that is always so tasty.
 It’s a small amount as much for flavor as it is for sweetening.
+Honey could also be used for sweetening here.

 Up the apple flavor and lower the fat content in these muffins by substituting unsweetened, pureed applesauce for the vegetable oil.